June 19, Reading 1 – Deuteronomy 34

 SJA Notes

 A prophet like no other.
 One who the Lord knew face to face.
 Signs.
 Wonders.
 Rescuing God’s people.
 Mighty power.
-Great deeds of terror/fear.

-Jesus rescued God’s people!
-What else to point to as a fearful and terrible deed as we see in the cross.
-God at His own expense saving His people, the sacrifice of a perfect lamb, one without fault or blemish, made curse and rejected by the Father, slain from before the foundation of the world – All to rescue us!
+God at His own expense saving His people, sacrifice of the perfect lamb (without blemish or fault), made curse, slain from before the foundation of the world – all to rescue us!

 Hallelujah, what a Saviour!